Seiten

 L-1 and L Blanket visa in comparison

-The L-1 visa and the L Blanket visa are closely related, as the L Blanket visa is a special form of the L-1 visa designed for certain large companies and multinational organizations.
+The L-1 visa and the L Blanket visa are closely related, as the L Blanket visa is a special form of the L-1 visa reserved for certain large companies and multinational organizations.
 Here are the main aspects that explain their dependence and differences:

-L-1 Visa
+L-1 visa

-The L-1 visa is a work visa for managers, executives (L-1A) and specialists with specialized knowledge (L-1B) who are being transferred from a foreign location to a US location within a multinational company.
+The L-1 visa is a work visa for managers, executives (L-1A) and employees with specialized knowledge (L-1B) who are being transferred from a foreign location to a US location within a multinational company.
 The application process for the L-1 visa includes:

-• Once the petition has been approved, the applicant must apply for an L-1 visa at a U.S. consulate or embassy.
+• Once the petition has been approved, an L-1 visa must be applied for at a US consulate or US embassy on behalf of the employee.

-L Blanket Visa
+L Blanket visa

-The L Blanket Visa is an accelerated procedure for large companies that regularly transfer employees between international locations.
-The most important features of the L Blanket Visa are
+The L blanket visa is an accelerated procedure for large companies that regularly transfer employees between international locations.
+The most important features of the L blanket visa are

-• Simplified process: Once the blanket petition has been approved, qualified employees can apply for L-1 visas without a separate individual petition
+• Simplified process: Once the blanket petition has been approved, L-1 visas for qualified employees can be applied for directly through the consular process without a separate individual petition.

-• Faster and more efficient: Simplifies the process for companies that regularly transfer large numbers of employees
+• Faster and more efficient: Simplifies the process for companies that regularly transfer large numbers of employees.

 Mit einem US-Visum in den USA arbeiten